 I’ve cooked a Thanksgiving dinner probably twenty times so far.
 The key is planning ahead and doing everything in your power to stay away from the grocery store frenzy.
 Start stockpiling things like onions, butter, broth, cranberries, potatoes, flour and yeast NOW.
 Buy your turkey this weekend and let it sit in your refrigerator, it’ll be just fine in there, waiting a few days.

-My dinner always includes a roast turkey (and I have very few photos because once it’s cooked, it’s gravy making time!), bread stuffing, cranberry sauce, rolls, mashed potatoes, mashed sweet potatoes, gravy, and a salad or roasted veggie.
+My dinner always includes a roast turkey (and I have very few photos because once it’s cooked, it’s time to make the gravy!), bread stuffing, cranberry sauce, rolls, mashed potatoes, mashed sweet potatoes, gravy, and a salad or roasted veggie.
 Oh, and wine—this year cru Beaujolais.
 And pie, don’t forget the pie.
 And the whipped cream.
 Ok.
 That’s it.

 Take a minute and remember what makes Thanksgiving special for your people.
-Now that I think about it, I need a can of that jellied cranberry “sauce” for my son (plain, no berries), and something to put out for an appetizer— I’m going easy this year: apple slices (try the Rosa Lyn – hard and crisp, just right tart-sweet balance), almonds, cheese and sliced dried figs. Also on my list, some sliced sourdough and lettuce for day after sandwiches.
+Now that I think about it, I need a can of that jellied cranberry “sauce” for my son (plain, no berries), and something to put out for an appetizer— I’m going easy this year: apple slices (try the Rosa Lyn, hard and crisp, sweet and tart), almonds, cheese, and sliced dried figs. Also on my list, some sliced sourdough and lettuce for day after sandwiches.